JMBartels/Car-Value-Trends/README.md

 # **Transform/Clean Data:**

-We extracted the milage and prices as text from the webpage elements but still need to transform them to numbers for plotting:
+We extracted the mileage and prices as text from the webpage elements but still need to transform them to numbers for plotting:

 ```python
 miles_num = []